 PDF pages lack navigation bars and other features that help users to smoothly navigate back and forth and relate to the rest of the website.
 Because their content is designed for letter-sized sheets of paper, users likely get lost in their elaborate graphic layouts.
 Furthermore, even after compressing, PDF files with HD images can be quite large and slow to load or download.

 This gets even worse on mobile, where different operating systems offer different support for PDF – some will open them directly in the browser windows, while others might force the download.
 Additionally, if the user wants to find the file later, navigating the download folders can be a challenge.

 While paper manuals and electronic help files still have their place, with the proliferation of multimedia devices and digital gadgets, today’s customers demand content is delivered in their channel and format of choice.

 By integrating the creation and management of the pre-sales and post-sales content into a single repository, your company is able to maintain a single content strategy and pipeline.
 Such an enterprise-wide solution connects technical and marketing teams, aligns content design, publishing and terminology (among other factors), and also maximizes opportunities for content sharing and reuse.
 All this, while collecting users’ feedback to deliver seamless and consistent user experiences that drive sales and boost customer satisfaction.

-Inês Pimentel is Content Manager at AMPLEXOR International and based in Lisbon.
-With broad experience in marketing and communication in tech, service and associative contexts, Inês joined AMPLEXOR in 2016 and specializes in marketing content for digital experience and enterprise collaboration solutions.
-She's certified by HubSpot in Inbound Marketing and Content Marketing.
+Inês Pimentel is Content Manager at AMPLEXOR, based in Lisbon.
+With broad experience in marketing and communication in tech, service and non-profit contexts, Inês joined AMPLEXOR in 2016 and specializes in marketing content for digital experience and enterprise collaboration solutions.
+She's certified in Inbound, Email and Content Marketing.